 The only justification for a mutual fund to charge higher fees than its ETF benchmark is "active" management that leads to out-performance.
-As we show in "The Hidden Dangers of Passive Investing", passive strategies are overcrowded, which makes outperforming more difficult.
-In this landscape, an active strategy has an opportunity to outperform, provided it allocates to higher quality holdings than its benchmark.
-To assess holdings quality, we leverage our Robo-Analyst technology2 to drill down and analyze the individual stocks for 7,100+ funds.
+Passive strategies are overcrowded, as we show in The Hidden Dangers of Passive Investing.
+As a result, active strategies have a unique opportunity to outperform, provided they do more than closet-index or chase momentum.
+To assess the quality of fund managers' stock selection, we leverage our Robo-Analyst technology2 to drill down and analyze the individual stock holdings for 6,900 + funds.